waigania13/carmen/README.md

 attribute | description
 ----------|------------
 _id       | An integer ID for this feature.
-_geometry | A geojson geometry object.
 _text     | Text to index for this feature.
 Synonyms, translations, etc. should be separated using commas.
+_geometry | A geojson geometry object.
+Required if no _zxy provided.
+_zxy      | An array of xyz tile coordinates covered by this feature.
+Required if no _geometry provided.
 _center   | Optional.
 An array in the form [lon,lat]. _center must be on the _geometry surface, or the _center will be recalculated.
 _bbox     | Optional.
 A bounding box in the form [minx,miny,maxx,maxy].
 _score    | Optional.
 A float or integer to sort equally relevant results by.
 Higher values appear first.
-_zxy      | Optional.
-An array of xyz tile coordinates covered by this feature.
 _cluster  | Optional.
 Used with `geocoder_address`.
 A json object of clustered addresses in the format `{ number: { geojson point geom } }`

 ### TIGER address interpolation